C++ String replace

 Example 3

-Third example shows how to replace the string by using string and number of characters to be copied as parameters.
+Third demonstration illustrates how to substitute a string by specifying both the string and the number of characters to be copied as arguments.

 #include<iostream>